woojoo666/arcana-notes/notes6.md

 kinda like nondeterminism

-you can easiliy combine tags
+you can easily combine tags

 		#red: .r = 255 and .g = 0 and .b = 0 // use the public r g and b properties to create local tag #red
 		display(#red) // display it as a list